Back Pain & Sciatica Relief

 Back Pain vs. Sciatica: What’s the Difference?

-In many cases, Lafayette’s physical therapy treatments can even eliminate the need for harmful pain-management drugs, such as opioids, or an invasive surgical procedure.
+In many cases, Lafayette’s physical therapy treatments can even eliminate the need for harmful pain-management drugs.
+Such as opioids, or an invasive surgical procedure.
 If you are suffering from back pain, contact Boulet Physical Therapy & Wellness Institute today.
-One of our dedicated physical therapists will design a treatment plan specific for your needs, in order to provide relief and recovery.
+One of our dedicated physical therapists will design a treatment plan specific for your needs.

 Why do back pain and sciatica occur?